stolostron/labs/introduction-to-gitops-and-policies/04_disaster_recovery.md

     map[clusterName:spoke2 clusterNamespace:spoke2]
     ~~~

-The application should be moved to `spoke2` cluster and removed from `spoke` cluster
+The application should be moved to cluster named `spoke2` and removed from cluster named `spoke`.

 > **NOTE**: We're using `oc` tool in order to verify the app deployment.
 Feel free to review the application on the ACM Console as well.